-- juvenile has been subjected to abuse or neglect by an adult who regularly lives in the home. - (14)Petitioner. - The individual who initiates court action, whether by the filing of a petition or of a motion for review alleging the matter for adjudication. - (15)Prosecutor. - The district attorney or assistant district attorney assigned by the district attorney to juvenile proceedings. - Reasonable efforts.
-The diligent use of preventive or reunification (16)services by a department of social services when a juvenile's remaining at home or returning home is consistent with achieving a safe, permanent home for the juvenile within a reasonable period of time.
-If a court of competent jurisdiction determines that the juvenile is not to be returned home, then reasonable efforts means the diligent and timely use of permanency planning services by a department of social services to develop and implement a permanent plan for the juvenile. - Safe home.
-A home in which the juvenile is not at substantial risk of (17)physical or emotional abuse or neglect. - (18)Shelter care. - The temporary care of a juvenile in a physically unrestricting facility pending court disposition.
+- juvenile has been subjected to abuse or neglect by an adult who regularly lives in the home.

+Petitioner.
+The individual who initiates court action, whether by the - (14) Petitioner.
+The individual who initiates court action, whether by the filing of a petition or of a motion for review alleging the matter for adjudication. - (15) Prosecutor.
+The district attorney or assistant district attorney assigned by the district attorney to juvenile proceedings. - (16) Reasonable efforts.
+The diligent use of preventive or reunification services by a department of social services when a juvenile's remaining at home or returning home is consistent with achieving a safe, permanent home for the juvenile within a reasonable period of time.
+If a court of competent jurisdiction determines that the juvenile is not to be returned home, then reasonable efforts means the diligent and timely use of permanency planning services by a department of social services to develop and implement a permanent plan for the juvenile. - (17) Safe home.
+A home in which the juvenile is not at substantial risk of physical or emotional abuse or neglect. - (18) Shelter care.
+The temporary care of a juvenile in a physically unrestricting facility pending court disposition.